 The senior project course has been offered yearly since 1987.
-In this two-semester sequence, you will complete a substantial real-world project sponsored by industry, a research organization or a CU Boulder faculty member.
+In this two-semester sequence, you will complete a substantial real-world project sponsored by industry, a research organization, non-profit, or CU Boulder Department.

 How Project Selection Works